 Resource Recovery Infrastructure Fund

-The $7 million Resource Recovery Infrastructure Fund aims to support the development of infrastructure which improves the collection and processing of recycled materials.
-The program seeks innovative projects that will increase jobs in the resource recovery industry while also increasing the recovery of priority materials.
+The Resource Recovery Infrastructure Fund aims to support the development of infrastructure that improves the collection, sorting and processing of recycled materials.

 The Resource Recovery Infrastructure Fund is part of the State Government waste and resource recovery portfolio’s $21 million Jobs and Innovation in Resource Recovery funding package.
 SV’s research indicates that government intervention is required to facilitate the additional investment necessary to achieve a higher level of recovery for certain (priority) materials.
 Whilst SV has programs to address a range of barriers to investment, initial capital costs remain a barrier.